linux-kdevops/kdevops-history/README.md

 Read the [kdevops_terraform](https://github.com/mcgrof/kdevops_terraform)
 documentation, then come here and read this.

-Terraform is used to deploy your solution on cloud virtual machines.
-Below are the list of clouds currently supported:
+Terraform is used to deploy your development hosts on cloud virtual machines.
+Below are the list of clouds providers currently supported:

   * azure
   * openstack (special minicloud support added)